tsmith512/tsmithcreative/_posts/2017-03-05-zoom-autohotkey-mute.md

 of traffic.
 Thankfully, Zoom has added this option natively since I wrote this.
 Visit the Zoom applications's Preferences/Settings &rarr; Keyboard Shortcuts.
 From there, check the "Enable Global Shortcut" box and edit the assignment for "Mute/Unmute My Audio."

+Thanks to the comment from Tony for pointing this out to me.

 Best wishes to you, your families, and your team.
 {% endupdate %}

 We love [Zoom](https://zoom.us) for videoconferencing, but it lacks a hotkey to